 The Real Costs of Deferred Maintenance

 In that environment, the real question is how do you maximize the value of those limited funds?
 To arrive at that conclusion, many factors must be weighed.
-This article will attempt to bring forward some of those complex inter-related factors and inspect those issues in an attempt to develop a methodology that may allow for decision-makers to create tools to utilize in more effective prioritization of capital asset maintenance expenses.
-These are actually expenses, but if exploited in a strategic manner they actually become more like an investment, with a return on investment (ROI), and other benefits.
+This article will attempt to bring forward some of those complex inter-related factors and inspect those issues in an attempt to develop a methodology that may allow for decision-makers to create tools that allow more effective prioritization of capital asset maintenance expenses.
+These are actually expenses, but if exploited in a strategic manner, they actually become more like an investment, with a return on investment (ROI) and other benefits.

 Foundation – TNSTAFL

 In one of my first classes in Economics 101, my instructor started class off by writing on the board TNSTAFL.
 He asked us if anyone knew what these letters stood for.
 After no one getting it correct, he then said, “There’s No Such Thing As a Free Lunch.”
 He asked how many believed that statement was true.
 Many said that it was incorrect, as there is such a thing as a free lunch.
 If someone else pays for it, then it is a free lunch was the reason presented.
 Many in class agreed with that statement.
 Our instructor continued on to disagree with us, saying that there is a cost even if you do not pay for the lunch; it is your time that is the cost extracted.
 You chose to spend time at that lunch that someone else was paying for, so the lunch still had a cost of your time.
 The following discussion became quite enlightening.
 Talk of a pure economic view of costs, that sure was, and it certainly was correct, just not a thought process most of us had prior to that discussion.